In this post, we discuss automated rules & scripts on Google Ads (including examples you can use immediately!).

-Other examples for scripts
+Other examples of scripts

 You can create Google Ads scripts to run virtually any task you can imagine.
 Here are a few examples of scripts I’ve created over the years:

-- Out of stock – Monitoring an eCommerce site by scraping the product page’s HTML to identify out of stock items and pause their ads
+- Out of stock – Monitoring an eCommerce site by scraping the product page’s HTML to identify out-of-stock items and pause their ads

 - Feed based campaigns – Creating ads for new feed items (e.g. “Exclusive discount for 24 hours”), pausing ads when out of stock, updating product pricing in ads and more

 - Budget management – Pausing a campaign or account exactly at a set limit